-If you don’t go to Egypt, you’ll never be able to sail down the Nile in 5 star comfort and luxury like Cleopatra or Poirot, and see glimpses of the past in the ever-changing landscape even as time itself seems to slow down.
+If you don’t go to Egypt, you’ll never be able to sail down the Nile in 5 star comfort and luxuries like Cleopatra or Poirot and see glimpses of the past in the ever-changing landscape even as time itself seems to slow down.

 In Egypt, you’ll be able to listen as your local guide turns a duck, an eye, a beetle and a cane into vowels, narrating the stories of pharaohs and kings, how people were created on a potter’s wheel and about Ra, the Egyptian sun god who would sail across the heavens during the day in his boat – and be utterly intrigued.

-Koshari, fuul, kebabs and more.
+Koshari, Fuul, kebabs and more.
 All the different civilizations that came to Egypt in the history of its existence have left an imprint on the food here.
-Where else in the world will you taste so many cultures in one plate?
+Where else in the world will you taste so many cultures on one plate?

 The Khan al-Khalili market in Cairo is one of the Middle East’s largest bazaars and the narrow lanes house small workshops making wonderful jewelry, glass, copper, and brassware.
 You’ll be able to find plenty of souvenirs for your friends and family, though to be honest, you’ll probably want to keep them all for yourself!

-If you thought graffiti was only a modern phenomenon, boy were you wrong.
-On monuments, especially in the Valley of Kings, you’ll be able to see graffiti left behind from different times and cultures, including ancient Romans, Greeks and Phoenicians.
-Even Napoleon and his troops visited, literally leaving their mark on Egypt, as you can see on the picture above.
+If you thought graffiti was only a modern phenomenon, boy are you wrong.
+On monuments, especially in the Valley of Kings, you’ll be able to see graffiti left behind from different times and cultures, including ancient Romans, Greeks, and Phoenicians.
+Even Napoleon and his troops visited, literally leaving their mark on Egypt, as you can see in the picture above.